plewis/plewis.github.io/phylogenetics/xanadu.md

 ####  While PAUP* is running

-While PAUP* is running, you can use cat to look at the log file:
+While PAUP* is running, you can use `cat` to look at the log file:

     cd pauprun
     cat algae.output.txt

 ####   Using Cyberduck to download the log file and the tree file

-When PAUP* finishes, squeue will no longer list your process.
-At this point, you need to use Cyberduck to get the log and tree files that were saved back to your local computer.
-Assuming you left Cyberduck open and connected to the cluster, double-click on the pauprun directory and locate the files `algae.ml.tre` and  `algae.output.txt`.
+When PAUP* finishes, `squeue` will no longer list your process.
+At this point, you need to use Cyberduck or `scp` to get the log and tree files that were saved back to your local computer.
+Assuming you left Cyberduck open and connected to the cluster, double-click on the _pauprun_ directory and locate the files `algae.ml.tre` and  `algae.output.txt`.
 Select these two files and drag them out of the Cyberduck window and drop them on your desktop.
 After a flurry of activity, Cyberduck should report that the two files were downloaded successfully, at which point you can close the download status window.

 ####  Using scp to download the log file and the tree file

-You can also use scp to get the log and tree files that were saved back to your local computer, but, again, if you are happy with Cyberduck you can skip this section.
+You can also use `scp` to get the log and tree files that were saved back to your local computer, but, again, if you are happy with Cyberduck you can skip this section.
 In the Terminal app on your Mac (or the Git for Windows BASH session on your Windows PC), type the following (being careful to separate the final dot character from everything else by a blank space):

     scp xfer:pauprun/algae.output.txt .
     scp xfer:pauprun/algae.ml.tre .